ajvincent/cross-stitch/_01_ts-morph_utilities/README.md

 That said, if you have a parameterized type, or a mapped type, or a conditional type, it can be difficult to figure out what the correct methods are.
 The `TypeToClass` utility exists to help.
 I built it on top of [ts-morph](https://ts-morph.com/), and users of `TypeToClass` should be somewhat familiar with it, as it provides enough power to get the job done.

-TypeToClass is a class requiring five basic values:
+`TypeToClass` is a class requiring five basic values.
 To the constructor:

 1. A destination file from `ts-morph` (which must be empty)
 2. A target class name